Prior to boarding your domestic flights in India as you leave the

 and clear path with upturned stones, and steep narrow and broken

-It is best to make local, national and International telephone calls
+wifi to make calls.
+Alteratively, for local, national and International

 There are some Hindu temples that demand that you do not take any